feedreader/pluto.more.tools/README.md

 The `pluto` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?

-Send them along to the [Planet Pluto and Friends Forum/Mailing List](http://groups.google.com/group/feedreader).
+Send them along to the [wwwmake Forum/Mailing List](http://groups.google.com/group/wwwmake).
 Thanks!